Moecker/sdc_path_planning/README.md

 The project Path Planning consists of three main blocks, Behavior Planning, Prediction and Trajectory Generation.

 ###  Behavior Planning
-Under the hood there is a finite state machine consisting of five states: "Keep Lane", "Prepare Lane Change Left/Right", "Lane Change Left/Right".
+Under the hood there is a finite state machine consisting of five states: `Keep Lane`, `Prepare Lane Change Left/Right`, `Lane Change Left/Right`.
 There is a set of transition functions when the behavior planner encounters a situation where a change in states makes sense.
 Starting from the "Keep Lane" state, if another vehicle in front is too slow, it evaluates the speed of the vehicles left and right of the current lane and choose to prepare a lane change to the lane with the higher speed.